Skip to main content

 transaction with rid TxRid(rid=<RID>) was posted CONFIRMED

-This confirms that the transaction was added to the blockchain, and the state now contains a row with the book review data.
+This message confirms that the transaction has been added to the blockchain, and the state now contains a row with the book review data.